aws/sagemaker-python-sdk/doc/api/training/sdp_versions/latest/smd_data_parallel_tensorflow.rst

 script to utilize the distributed data parallel library.

 The distributed data parallel library APIs are designed to be close to Horovod APIs.
-See `SageMaker distributed data parallel TensorFlow examples <https://sagemaker-examples.readthedocs.io/en/latest/training/distributed_training/index.html#tensorflow-distributed>`__ for additional details on how to implement the data parallel library
+See `TensorFlow API Reference <https://sagemaker.readthedocs.io/en/stable/api/training/sdp_versions/v1_0_0.html>`_ for additional details on how to implement the data parallel library
 API offered for TensorFlow.

 -  First import the distributed data parallel library’s TensorFlow client and initialize it: